 Are you looking for ways to monetize an app?
 Maybe you already have an app and are looking to make additional revenue.
 Or maybe you want to create an app but are not sure where to begin.
-Regardless of where you are at, this guide will help you know more about mobile app monetization and various strategies to incorporate to do so.
+Regardless of where you are at, this guide will help you know more about mobile app monetization and various app monetization strategies, whether you have a game app, an e-commerce app, or a different kind of app.
 We will break down the app industry and trends so you can stay ahead of the curve.
 Then we will discuss the different models on how to monetize an app and how you can generate the most revenue.

 What is Mobile App Monetization?

 Monetizing your mobile app is the process of utilizing your app to make money.
 Sounds simple enough, but correctly doing it can get a little more complicated.
+There are several app monetization models.
 In most cases, mobile app monetization is based on the number of active users.
 Nowadays, most apps are free to download.
 So how are app developers and businesses going to make money?
-We know it is not cheap to create and maintain an app and you need some way to bring in revenue.
+We know it is not cheap to create and maintain an app, and you need some way to bring in revenue.

 A common mistake app publishers make is deteriorating the user experience of their app to monetize it.
 Usually, they clutter up the experience with advertisements which only frustrates the user.
 Eventually, this causes the user to stop going onto the app and maybe even delete it.
 Not an optimal situation for either the user or the app creator.
 How to monetize an app is a balance between maximizing revenue and maintaining and growing your user base.

 Are you seeing how it is a bit more complex than just making money from your app?
 In fact, depending on the category your app falls in, certain monetization strategies are better than others.
 We will get into those a little later.
 Your goal for how you monetize an app should be to pick the optimal monetization strategy so your users keep coming back with the money following.